 During a treatment session, a thin needle about 1 inch long will be injected deeply into your skin.
 This process will repeat as many times as necessary to fill the target area.
 While it can hurt, the Sculptra® formula contains lidocaine, which will help to freeze the area locally.
 You’ll also get ice packs to help with pain!
 The whole process takes about 45 – 60 minutes per sitting.

 How many treatments does Sculptra® require to see results?

 Sculptra® must be injected in a series of 3 treatments, about 1 month apart.
-A doctor may inject more than one vial in each treatment session, depending on what your desired outcomes are.
+A doctor or nurse may inject more than one vial in each treatment session, depending on what your desired outcomes are.
 After the 3 series of injections, the effects work for about 12 to 18 months.

 Shortly after a Sculptra® treatment, you may notice that your wrinkles, folds or hollows go back to the way they were.
 This is normal, and a part of the process that kick-starts collagen production.
 The initial injection will be more of a ‘water fill.’
 When the water subsides, the formula starts to work slowly over time.
 It may be weeks, or months, before you see noticeable differences.
 In fact, they may be so subtle, and gradual, that sometimes, only a before-and-after picture can help people see the effects of this treatment.

 Is there downtime with Sculptra® injections?
 What about side effects?